korpling/pepperModules-TEIModules/README.md

 bash pepperStart.sh
 ```

-then type in command *is* and the path from where to install the module :
+Then type in command *is* and the path from where to install the module:
 ```
 pepper> is XXX
 ```